yazmintorres/YouMoveApp/README.md

 - User can select a video and create a workout for it
 - User can add the target area and corresponding exercises for a workout
 - User can edit, duplicate or delete exercises
+- User can keep track of the set number on they are on for a workout
+- User can mark a workout as complete

 ## Future Development
 - Drag and drop exercises